tylerhill90/infectious-disease-simulator/README.md

 die they are removed from the environment.
 The cleanup phase next checks if the person recovers based on the number of days it takes for them to recover defined when they were instantiated.

+Below is an example plot outputted from a basic simulation.
+![Example Figure]
+(/figures/example-fig.png)